erengaygusuz/VisitorBook/README.md

 * You can try the live version of the project at the following address:
 * Link: https://visitor-book.erengaygusuz.com.tr

+* You can register the system as a Visitor or try as a Admin with using information below

+* Email: admin@gmail.com
+* Password: 12345

 ## User Types of the Project and the Transactions They Can Perform